Peugeot 208: Technical

 The 208 offers a choice of powertrains, using conventional petrol or diesel engines, or an electric motor.
 The conventional petrol engines branded "PureTech" are all 1.2-litre, three-cylinder naturally aspirated EB2FA with 74 hp, or turbo EB2DT with 100 hp, or turbo EB2DTS with 129 hp, except the versions made in Argentina which use the 1.6-litre naturally-aspirated EC5 either petrol-only or ethanol-capable flex fuel for export to Brazil.

 The diesel model will come in just one engine variant, a 1.5-litre four cylinder engine producing 75 kW.
 Moroccan buyers have the option of the older 1.6 HDi engine producing 92 PS.
 Peugeot have yet to announce the Sport models and what engine they will be using, such as the GTi which has been part of the family of the 208.

 However, Guillaume Clerc, the project manager for the second generation 208, stated that development of a petrol 208 GTi ended in 2017, because it was impossible to meet the corporate average CO_{2} emission targets with the larger 1.6-litre engine used in the previous generation 208 GTi.
 Clerc hinted the next GTi could be based on the e-208.
+The e-208 GTi was revealed in 2025.